srcfl/srcful-documentation/docs/developer/data-models.md

 2. Otherwise: Prompt "Car connected on charger X. Is it your [last/default car]?
 Yes/No" – choose from registry.

 3. Override: Always button for manual SoC/input.

-Defaults: 60 kWh capacity (average EV), 0.3 initial SoC (typical "low" level).
-For optimization, if unknown: Assume infinite capacity (no SoC-clamp) or conservative (plan for 20 kWh flex).
-That's enough for launch – accurate SoC is nice-to-have for advanced optimization, but realtime control (limits) is must-have.
-You can A/B-test API integrations (Tesla/Volvo) post-launch to automate more – e/acc-style, iterate fast.